Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 For more information on how to move files of different sizes from the local machine to the ZIH HPC system, within the ZIH HPC system, how to archive them, what to avoid and other information, see [here](https://hpc-wiki.zih.tu-dresden.de/data_transfer/datamover/).

-!!! caution "Permission rights are crucial in a collaborative setting"
+??? caution "Permission rights are crucial in a collaborative setting"

 	By default workspaces are accessible only for the user who created the workspace.
 	Files created by a user in the project directory have read-only access for other group members by default.
 	Therefore, the correct file permissions must be configured (using `chmod` and `chgrp`) for all files in the project home and the workspaces that should be fully accessible (read, write, execute) to your collaborator group.
 	A first overview on users and permissions in linux can be found [here](https://hpc-wiki.info/hpc/Introduction_to_Linux_in_HPC/Users_and_permissions).

-!!! note
+!!! caution

 	If you are planning to move terabytes or even more from an outside machine into the ZIH system, please contact the ZIH HPC support in advance.